Atlas: Outside Help Market

 I need outside help.

-The reader feels stuck but has not named the type of help yet.
+The owner feels stuck but has not named the type of help yet.

 • Business help hierarchy